guardian/security-hq/README.md

 ### Running project
 From the root of the project:

 1. Get Security Janus credentials.

+2. Ensure you are running Java 11

-2. Run sbt: `$ ./sbt`
+3. Run sbt: `$ ./sbt`

-3. Select the project that you want to run: `sbt:security-hq> project hq`
+4. Select the project that you want to run: `sbt:security-hq> project hq`

-4. Start the application: `sbt:security-hq> run`
+5. Start the application: `sbt:security-hq> run`

 Once the sever has started, the webapp is accessible at [https://security-hq.local.dev-gutools.co.uk/](https://security-hq.local.dev-gutools.co.uk/)